3-K

 Who is Eligible?

-These seats are offered in NYC Early Education Centers and family child care networks and may also serve infants, toddlers, and four-year-olds.
+These seats are offered in NYC Early Education Centers and Family Child Care networks and may also serve infants, toddlers, and four-year-olds.
 To learn more, visit our Child Care Eligibility and Pre-K pages.

-Head Start Seats
+Head Start

 The best way to find out if your family is eligible for Head Start is to contact a program directly.
 Your family may qualify for Head Start if at least one of these categories applies to you: